Analytic linearization of conformal maps of the annulus: Introduction

 \end{itemize}

 \end{enumerate}

-\end{theorem} Theorem \ref{th-submanif} is a direct corollary of this for sufficiently large values of $\eps$.
+\end{theorem} Theorem \ref{th-submanif} is a direct corollary of the above theorem for sufficiently large values of $\eps$.
 For small $\eps$, one needs to renormalize several times to increase the domain where the maps are defined, and then refer to Theorem \ref{th-main}.
-See Sec. \ref{sec-conclusion} for more details.
+See \S~\ref{sec-conclusion} for more details.

 The construction of the renormalization operators below is inspired by the cylinder renormalization transformation defined in \cite{Ya3}, and its adaptation in \cite{GorYa}.
 The difference with Yoccoz's renormalization approach \cite{Yoccoz2002} is that we employ renormalization not only as a geometric tool, but as a dynamical system acting on a functional space.
 This allows us to study the dynamics of this operator, which is hyperbolic, with a one-dimensional unstable direction.
 This ensures the existence of the stable foliation of unit codimension from the general theory of hyperbolic dynamics.